omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 ## APCu memory sizing

-BOA defaults APCu shared memory to 256M:
+BOA's PHP ini template seeds APCu shared memory at 256M:

 ```ini
 apc.shm_size=256M
 ```

 APCu is the first tier of the chainedfast stack, local to each PHP-FPM worker process.
-For servers hosting a large number of Drupal 8/9/10 sites, 256M can be insufficient.
+This 256M is only a seed: on every barracuda upgrade BOA's memory tuner rewrites it, scaling `apc.shm_size` up from the server's usable RAM, so an adequately provisioned server already runs well above 256M.
+For servers hosting a large number of Drupal 8/9/10 sites even the tuned value can be insufficient.
 Sustained APCu utilisation above 75% increases per-worker miss rates, causing more frequent fallthrough to Valkey and the database.

+Because the tuner reseeds this value, hand-editing `apc.shm_size` in a `phpNN.ini` is not durable — the manual value is overwritten on the next upgrade (the template seed at 256M, then the RAM-derived figure, which is set equal to the PHP-FPM per-pool `memory_limit`), and there is no per-value override BOA honours.
+The durable way to raise APCu is to raise the usable RAM the tuner works from — add RAM, or lower `_RESERVED_RAM` in `barracuda.cnf` if it was set — then rerun the barracuda upgrade so the tuner recomputes and reapplies the value.
-On high-utilisation servers the `apc.shm_size` value should be reviewed and increased — 512M is a reasonable starting point.
-Note that APCu memory is allocated per-server, not per-worker, so increasing it has a fixed cost regardless of worker count.
+Sustained APCu saturation on a busy server is, like Valkey starvation, usually a sign the box is under-provisioned for its site count.
+APCu memory is allocated per-server, not per-worker, so it has a fixed cost regardless of worker count.

 Increasing Valkey `maxmemory` (Issue 1) should be the first priority, as Valkey starvation has a much larger impact on overall cache performance than APCu sizing.
 APCu increases